-- On April 28, 2016, the Reserve Bank of India (RBI) released a circular permitting the waiver of physical confirmations of OTC trades on the Financial Market Trade Reporting and Confirmation Platform (F-TRAC).
-The RBI had issued an earlier circular in 2014 that allowed the waiver of physical confirmations of trades subject to participants entering into a bilateral agreement. - On June 23, 2016, the Reserve Bank of India (RBI) issued a circular permitting resident exporters and importers of goods and services to write standalone, plain vanilla European options against their contracted exposure to any authorised dealer bank in India.
+- On April 28, 2016, the RBI released a circular permitting the waiver of physical confirmations of OTC trades on the Financial Market Trade Reporting and Confirmation Platform (F-TRAC).
+The RBI had issued an earlier circular in 2014 that allowed the waiver of physical confirmations of trades subject to participants entering into a bilateral agreement. - On June 23, 2016, the RBI issued a circular permitting resident exporters and importers of goods and services to write standalone, plain vanilla European options against their contracted exposure to any authorised dealer bank in India.
 These guidelines will be reviewed after one year, if needed. - On September 14, 2016, the RBI announced the formation of a working group to review the guidelines for the hedging of commodity price risk by residents in overseas markets.
 The working group is constituted of members from the RBI, the Securities and Exchange Board of India (SEBI), commercial banks and corporates.
 The working group may also invite representatives from any sector relevant to its terms of reference, and interested parties may also email their suggestions and comments.
-The working group will submit its report by February 28, 2017. - On September 21, 2016, the Reserve Bank of India (RBI) announced that Legal Entity Identifier India Limited (LEIL) will be the designated issuer of legal entity identifiers under the amended Payment and Settlement Systems Act of 2007. - On November 7, 2016, the Reserve Bank of India (RBI) issued clarifications on hedging practices in the External Commercial Borrowing (ECB), market with a view to provide clarity and bring uniformity in hedging practices in the market so as to effectively address currency risk at a systemic level.
-The RBI issued the following clarifications: - 1.
-Coverage
+The working group will submit its report by February 28, 2017. - On September 21, 2016, the RBI announced that Legal Entity Identifier India Limited (LEIL) will be the designated issuer of legal entity identifiers under the amended Payment and Settlement Systems Act of 2007. - On November 7, 2016, the RBI issued clarifications on hedging practices in the External Commercial Borrowing (ECB), market with a view to provide clarity and bring uniformity in hedging practices in the market so as to effectively address currency risk at a systemic level.
+The RBI issued the following clarifications: